Oleksandr Prokudin: International Cooperation

 During his tenure, Oleksandr Prokudin has carried out a number of international visits: at the end of 2024, he visited Canada, Belgium, Germany, and the Netherlands, and at the beginning of 2025 – the United Kingdom, Italy, and Lithuania.

-In particular, during his visit to Canada, Oleksandr Prokudin participated in “Rebuild Ukraine”, where he was a speaker at the panel discussion “Joint efforts for Ukraine's reconstruction”.
+In particular, during his visit to Canada, Oleksandr Prokudin participated in "Rebuild Ukraine", where he was a speaker at the panel discussion "Joint efforts for Ukraine's reconstruction".

 He also visited the University of Toronto campus to establish a partnership between the University of Toronto and one of the Ukrainian universities.

 In Germany, during a meeting with the Minister President of the Schleswig-Holstein federal state, Daniel Günther, agreements were reached to provide the Kherson region with 500,000 euros for equipping critical infrastructure with solar panels.

-In the Seimas of Lithuania, Oleksandr Prokudin participated in the international conference «Lithuania for Ukraine», during which he spoke about the challenges the Kherson region faces daily.
+In the Seimas of Lithuania, Oleksandr Prokudin participated in the international conference "Lithuania for Ukraine", during which he spoke about the challenges the Kherson region faces daily.

 During a meeting with the President of the Italian region of Liguria, Marco Bucci, Oleksandr Prokudin signed an agreement, outlining the expansion of cooperation.
 Additionally, the intentions for collaboration formed the basis of a document on cooperation between the cities of La Spezia and Kherson.

 During his visit to England, the head of the Kherson Regional Military Administration signed a memorandum of cooperation in the field of agriculture with Lincolnshire.

-During his visit to London, Oleksandr Prokudin gave an interview about the situation in Ukraine and the Kherson region to four leading global media outlets: The Times, The Guardian, The Independent, and The Telegraph.
+During his visit to London, Oleksandr Prokudin gave an interview about the situation in Ukraine and the Kherson Oblast to four leading global media outlets: The Times, The Guardian, The Independent, and The Telegraph.